vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I went to downtown Berkeley.
 I began by doing some shopping at Trader Joe's.
 I finished checkout at 2:25 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Tuesday January 19

+In the evening (between around 5:30 PM and 6:30 PM) I went to Mehak Indian Cuisine to pick up an online order.